 How to Serve Nigerian Buns

-It can also be paired with sauces and dips of your choice, such as chocolate syrup or ketchup.
-For added flavor, you can inject your favorite filling inside, such as Strawberry Jam or Peanut Butter.
+Pair it with sauces and dips of your choice, such as chocolate syrup or ketchup.
+For added flavor, you can add Strawberry Jam or Peanut Butter for filling.

 Alternatively, slice the buns into halves and pipe your preferred filling.
 The batter can even coat other food, such as hotdogs, hard-boiled eggs, and other ingredients appropriate for deep-fried pastry.

 Storage Tips